LiuYuancheng/Railway_Control-OT-Cyber-Attack/attack/remoteAtk/README.md

      $ etterfilter m221_3.filter -o m221_3.ef
      ```

-   - Plug the Raspberry Pi in the OT-RailWay-PLC system and setup the IP address:
+   - Plug the Raspberry Pi in the OT-PLC-Railway system and setup the IP address:

      ```
      $ sudo ifconfig eth0 192.168.10.244 netmask 255.255.255.0 up